Lacrymology/states/salt/ci/doc/usage.rst

 scp command instead of salt-cp to avoid security problems.
 To make scp work, it must set pillar ``salt:ci:host_key`` to host key of CI server.
 See :doc:`/ssh/doc/index` for instruction.
+NOTICE: the address pas in this key should be the same as value in ``salt:ci:master`` (do not use domain in one and IP in another)

 Plugins
 -------